lpfgarcia/ECoL/README.md

 ## Extract the F1 measure using overlapping function
 overlapping(Species ~ ., iris, measures="F1")
 ```
 Several measures return more than one value.
 To aggregate the returned values, post processed methods can be used.
-This method can compute min, max, mean, median, kurtosis, standard deviation, among others (see the post.processing documentation for more details).
-The default methods are the mean and the sd.
+This method can compute `min`, `max`, `mean`, `median`, `kurtosis`, `standard deviation`, among others (see the `post.processing` documentation for more details).
+The default methods are the `mean` and the `sd`.
 Next, it is possible to see an example of the use of this method:

 ```r
 ## Extract all measures using min, median and max for classification task